maxpatiiuk/text-hoarder/docs/cli.md

   echo "Generating $f.flac"
   # -r controls speaking rate.
 Run "man say" to see all options
   say -r 100 -o "$f.flac" --progress "$(cat $f)"
-  # NOTE: this deletes the original text file
+  # NOTE: this deletes the processed text file after it's converted to audio
   rm "$f"
 done
 ```

-> NOTE: the above script removes the original text file after converting it to
+> NOTE: the above script removes the processed text file after converting it to
 > audio.
 This allows to mark current progress and makes restarting the command
 > easy if it freezes.
 If you do not wish this, remove the `rm "$f"` line.